Construction Best Practices

 Photographic evidence and the collection/recordkeeping of documents will be vital for constractors to show they are building sustainably.

-What does does Part L cover?
+What does Part L cover?

 Part L covers all newly-built dwellings, as well as refurbishment to existing buildings.
 However, retrofits will be done on a case-by-case basis, as many older buildings may require more ventilation than a modern building to ensure safe air circulation.